 Many of us love to get out in the garden and tend to the flower beds as the weather gets better, but it can be a physically strenuous task.
 If the physicality of garden maintenance is stopping you from doing as much as you’d like then a few simple adjustments could help streamline things.
 Here are three simple tricks to keep your flower beds flourishing.

 Use the Right Garden Tools for You

 It may not just be grip that you struggle with when gardening, bending down to access the flower beds can also be difficult.
 You could use the Long Reach Easy-Grip tools, but if you struggle to stand for a long time this isn’t a perfect solution.
-Instead, the Folding Garden Kneeler and Bench is an ideal alternative.
+Instead, the Garden Pro Bench & Kneeler is an ideal alternative.
 Depending on how low you need to go, you can place it either way up, providing somewhere comfortable to kneel or sit.

 Consider Planting in Flower Beds with the Pots

 One of the hardest tasks in the gardening is digging to plant new flowers.
 This can be especially difficult when it’s dry and warm as the ground is hard and you fatigue faster.
 To get around some of this manual labour you can keep plants in their pot when you put them in the flower bed.
 This has several advantages.
 The first is that it makes swapping flowers out really easy.
 If, for example, you want to change the flower beds design season by season you can simply lift the pot out of the bed instead of having to dig down to the root.